digitaldrummerj/digitaldrummerj.me/content/posts/draft/ideas.md

         1. table names
         1. create migration scripts
         1. you should use real database for unit testing vs in-memory or sql lite?
+1. Hugo
+    1. Set url in front matter so it is diff than file name

 <!--more-->